Forget Barbie: Meet CSIRO’s real-life STEM role models

 Renewable Energy Engineer: Kate Cavanagh

 I get excited about my job because I’m contributing to accelerating the energy transformation and making the world a better place.
-I help people understand energy, save money and create less emissions.
+I help people understand how they use energy and create less emissions to help the environment, and transition to electrified transport for personal needs, and also electricity grid benefits.
 The energy scene has so much to offer and so many great opportunities to make sustainable impact.

 My advice for young people entering the energy arena is to ask questions fearlessly, embrace opportunities and be open to trying something new and different.
 You don’t have to be super technical, just have passion and willingness to learn.